 World Suicide Prevention Day is on September 10th and you might be wondering how to commemorate something that isn’t a happy situation at all.

-We want to give you a few proactive and positive ways to spend World Suicide Prevention Day.
-In light of rising suicide rates, it’s important to learn what we can do better.
+We want to give you a few proactive and positive ways to spend World Suicide Prevention Day as many of the causes of such feelings are the same ones at the root of addiction.

 Get Educated: Learn the Risk Factors